verdverm/verdverm.github.io/_sr/02a-pge.md

 % is the central idea behind dynamic programming \cite{cormen:2009:algos}.
 \newline

-\noindent
-\textbf{Non-Linear Regression}
+##### Non-Linear Regression

 Non-linear regression is not unique to PGE, or GP for that matter, but it is a central component of PGE's ability to evaluate an equation form once.
-As PGE encounters new equation forms, it fits the abstract parameters using non-linear regression, resulting in the `best' version of that form on the training data.
+As PGE encounters new equation forms, it fits the abstract parameters using non-linear regression, resulting in the 'best' version of that form on the training data.
 PGE uses the Levmar C library implementation of the Levenberg-Marquardt optimization algorithm \cite{lourakis04LM}.
 The analytical Jacobian version is used